Case Study – H. Pylori causing Iron Deficiency

 Summary (case study):

-Patient complained of headaches, feeling dizzy, and feeling as he was about to pass out.
-This happened several times and he was taken to the clinic.
-The blood tests showed him as having very low levels of iron (and low Vitamin D).
-Subsequent different doctor visits and lab tests showed no issues with blood in his stool or urine nor was he positive for any parasites or Celiac disease There were other tests, such as ultrasound of kidneys, etc. The doctors finally concluded that this was likely related to his diet and ordered him to eat high iron food, stop taking iron supplements 3 months after he started and for 30 days go without any iron supplements and test again.
-He wanted to take the diet factor out before doing more, such as colonoscopy to look for any bleeding in large colon and upper GI.
+The patient complained of headaches, feeling dizzy, and feeling as he was about to pass out.
+This happened several times, and he was taken to the clinic.
+The blood tests showed him having deficient iron levels (and low Vitamin D).
+Subsequent doctor visits and lab tests showed no issues with blood in his stool or urine, nor was he positive for any parasites or Celiac disease.
+There were other tests, such as ultrasound of kidneys, etc. The doctors finally concluded that this was likely related to his diet.
+They ordered him to eat high-iron food, stop taking iron supplements 3 months after he started, and for 30 days go without any iron supplements and test again.
+He wanted to take the diet factor out before doing more, such as colonoscopy, to look for any bleeding in the large colon and upper GI.
 After stopping the iron supplements, his iron dropped again.
 Upper GI and colonoscopy showed no issues with his stomach or colon.
 Doctors decided to look at his small colon at this point.
 This is when insisted on an H. Pylori test and when results were positive, proceeded with eradication that ultimately led to cure.

 - Posted in: Health Topics